 This class introduces you to the production of UNM’s national literary magazine, Blue Mesa Review.
 We receive hundreds and sometimes thousands of submissions each year from authors hoping to see their stories, essays, or poems published in our journal.
 Your primary responsibility in this course is to assess these submissions—collectively called “slush”—for possible publication in BMR.
 In addition, you will keep an informal journal about your participation in slush, attend discussion meetings, and write a few short papers.
 This class requires you to be self-motivating; in some respects, it is very much like an independent study.
 You must be able to keep up with the workload on your own—and often on your own time.

-521.001: Creative Writing Workshop: Fiction
+521.001: Creative Writing Workshop - Fiction

 Daniel Mueller, firstname.lastname@example.org

 I believe every piece of fiction has contained within it the seed, or blueprint, of what it ultimately wants to be.
-For the author, fully realizing a piece of fiction requires carefully listening to what the narrative is telling them during the act of composition, from the first sentence to the last, and at every stage of revision.
+For the author, fully realizing a piece of fiction requires carefully listening to what the narrative is telling him or her during the act of composition, from the first sentence to the last, and at every stage of revision.
 In this way, it seems to me, pieces of fiction are born.
 Fully realized works of fiction rarely happen in single sittings; for this reason, the fully realized short story, meant to be read in a single sitting, is always a sleight-of-hand, the weeks, months, and even years the author devoted to it seamlessly concealed.
 For this reason, too, fiction writing must be a practice, excelled at, if such a thing is possible, only over time and by making it a routine in our lives.

-In essence, as members of a fiction workshop, we try to listen to each work as carefully as its author has and formulate in words the messages it has for them.
+In essence, as members of a fiction workshop, we try to listen to each work as carefully as its author has and formulate in words the messages it has for him or her.
 In simplest terms, a fiction workshop provides serious fiction writers an invaluable opportunity to have their work read deeply and discussed deeply by a panel of equally serious fellow writers who share, in their hearts and minds, a singular commitment to bringing pieces of fiction as close as possible to completion.

-523.001: Creative Writing Workshop: Nonfiction
+523.001: Creative Writing Workshop - Non-Fiction

 This course will prepare you to teach Stretch and Studio Composition at UNM by introducing you to relevant theory and pedagogy in the areas of basic writing, multilingual writing, metacognition, and reading instruction.

-While the English 537: Teaching Composition Practicum aims to give you a broad understanding of teaching composition using a genre approach, this course asks you to consider how to tailor your pedagogy for students who may require additional layers of support.
+While the English 530: Teaching Composition Practicum aims to give you a broad understanding of teaching composition using a genre approach, this course asks you to consider how to tailor your pedagogy for students who may require additional layers of support.
 I will encourage you to, above all else, view your students’ existing skills and literacies as resources that can be built upon in your class.
 And, of course, I will support you in developing a course that will promote your students’ progress toward the Core Writing student learning outcomes.

 Student Learning Outcomes (SLOs) for English 531